 Your house probably isn’t going to have all of the perfect spaces for your things that you’d want.
 You’ll have to get creative.
 For me, it was clear that my kitchen needed an overflow spot.
 And this overflow spot has moved many times as the needs of my family changed through the years.
 But I always knew where my things were because I followed one simple rule.

 Birds of a Feather Flock Together

 Everything needs a home.
 So, when determining where things will live in your house, remember this rule.
+Like things should live together.
 Your big stockpot and your backup crock pot and your enormous mixing bowls that you rarely use all go in the same place.
 I kept all of these kinds of things together.
 Sometimes they were stored neatly at the top of a closet.
 Sometimes they were stored in my utility room.
 Honestly, there was one time that they lived at the top of my bedroom closet.
 That’s just where they all fit together during that particular point in our lives.

 Why am I telling you this?
 Because after you’ve gone on your field trip, I want you to sit down and gather your flocks of birds (on paper).
 Decide where everything will live.
 Write it down on paper.
 Create a Table of Contents for your home.
 Where will everything live when it’s all done?